 If you have no clue about her size the GIA recommends the following:

 The average ring size in the US is 6 (based on the ‘average’ US female being 5’4″ tall and weighing 140 lbs.)
 If she’s more slender, or fine boned, her ring size is probably in the 4 1/2 to 5 1/2 range.
-If she is heavier, larger boned or taller, her ring size is probably in the 6 1/2 to 7 1/2 range.
+If she is heavier, larger boned or taller, her ring size is probably in the 6 1/2 to 7 1/2 range (by lederman at dh fashion).
 It’s always better to buy a ring a bit bigger than you think she’ll need, because sizing a ring down is much easier than increasing its size.
 (Source: GIA)

 You can also try to find a ring your girlfriend wears on the fourth finger of her left hand and sneak it to a jeweler.
 This would be a perfect measure for your girlfriend’s ring size.